Henderson, Nevada: Arts and culture

+Entrance to the Water Street District in downtown Henderson.

 An increasing number of major shopping malls, movie theater complexes, concert venues, restaurants and casino resorts offer residents a variety of choices for leisure time in Henderson.
 The city also sits a few miles southeast of Las Vegas and is not too far from the world-famous Las Vegas Strip.
 "Shakespeare in the Park" celebrated its tenth anniversary in 1996, a testament to Henderson's long-standing support for the arts and cultural programs.
 The city also boasts the largest recreational facility – the Henderson Multigenerational Facility – in Nevada as well as Nevada's only scenic Bird Preserve.
 The city supports a variety of other cultural events, many of which are held at the outdoor amphitheater, the largest one of its kind in Nevada.